Well, obviously, I think they exist.

 The last time I read up on this those in most favour were the morpho-genetic, neuro-humeral and local mechanistic theories.

-Reading this kind of research gives me a headache so I can’t honestly say I do it much.
+Reading this kind of research on acupuncture point evidence gives me a headache so I can’t honestly say I do it much.
 Although I’m interested in the outcomes I work on another theory – based on results from what I do as inspired by knowledge and experience.